A half-century ago, the birthing room was a different place for women.

 Both reached out to an even bigger student base in 2009 when the Seattle Midwifery School merged with Bastyr University, which offers science-based degree programs that complement the birth vocations fields, including naturopathic medicine, acupuncture and Oriental medicine, nutrition, psychology, herbal sciences and human biology.

-“Bastyr University is fortunate to have someone with Penny Simkin’s stature and experience in modern childbirth as part of both our Kenmore and San Diego campuses,” said Bastyr University President Daniel K. Church, PhD.
+“Bastyr University is fortunate to have someone with Penny Simkin’s stature and experience in modern childbirth,” said Bastyr University President Daniel K. Church, PhD.
 “Whenever the foremost leader of any industry is a part of your community, as Penny is, it is a great honor and one for which we feel very privileged to have.”

 In her fourth decade of dedication to childbearing women, Simkin is still breaking new ground.